 Held at the East of England Showground in Peterborough, the show now attracts buyers and sellers from all over the world.

-In the short space of time since the event was launched it now has over 2000 stands selling something for everyone from antiques, fine art to period reclamation.
+In the short space of time since the antique fair was launched it now has over 2000 stands selling something for everyone from antiques, fine art to period reclamation.

 The show contains a spectacular array of antiques and collectables for sale within four permanent buildings, a variety of trade marquees and several acres of outdoor pitches.